sttk/orderedmap/README.md

 ## Usage

-The usage of this framework is described on the overview in the go package document.
+The usage of this package is described on the overview in the go package document.

 See https://pkg.go.dev/github.com/sttk/orderedmap#pkg-overview.